Medical Cannabis for Chronic Pain

 How Can Cannabis-Based Treatments Help?

 Cannabis contains cannabinoids like THC and CBD, which could provide pain relief, anti-inflammatory effects, and relaxation.
-It’s been legal to use medical cannabis in the UK since 2018.
+It’s been legal to prescribe medical cannabis in the UK since 2018.
 This means thousands of people, just like you, now have an alternative and effective way to manage their chronic pain.

 49%